jrc9designstudio/statamic-video-embed/readme.md

   - `portrait_cinema` 9:21

 ### Version Log
+- 2.2.0 Added support for duration from YouTube thanks to @JayVerb for your work on this & ajax abort (for slow requests)
 - 2.1.1 Fixes Vue not recognizing youtu.be addresses.
 - 2.1.0 Improved data handling for missing data, translations for js and loading states.
 - 2.0.5 Self healing for corrupt or missing data.